Chart Color Schemes

 Carnes Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects expected to impact this region.
-Key projects are Carnes Hill Aquatic and Recreational Precinct, Favco Industrial Park, Carnes Hill Aquatic and Recreation Centre, and Prestons Grove Estate.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects likely to impact this region.
+Notable projects include Carnes Hill Aquatic and Recreational Precinct, Favco Industrial Park, Carnes Hill Aquatic and Recreation Centre, and Prestons Grove Estate.
 The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.